DavisPL-Teaching/189c/schedule.md

 # Tentative Schedule

-**TBD: The schedule has not yet been updated for winter quarter 2026.**
+**TBD: This is a tentative schedule, provided only for informational purposes.
+The schedule has not been updated for winter quarter 2026.**

 **Important note:**
 This schedule is subject to change.